utah-cs3550-fa25/assignments/study-guide.md

 outbound traffic ($50-100/TB), and an HTTPS certificate ($0).
 You should be able to explain why you need an IPv4 address.

-You should be able to explain the roles of AWS and its EC2 and Elastic IP services.
-You should be give the cost, within an order of magnitude, of the deployment you were asked to create as part of Assignment 7 (about $9/mo).
 You should be able to explain the terms "instance" and "instance type".
+You should be able to define RPS and give RPS and cost estimates for smaller (say, `t3.medium`) and larger instances (say, `c5.large`).
+You should be able to explain AMIs.
 You should be able to explain what burstable CPUs are in AWS.

-You should be able describe briefly what Linux, SystemD, APT, SSH, and JournalCtl do.
-You should be able to explain the role of the gateway server and the database server.
-You should be able to explain what the `DEBUG` and `ALLOWED_HOSTS` settings in Django do and why they differ between development and deployment.
+You should be able to explain the concepts of throughput, latency, and queue depth, and how they are related.
+You should be able to explain why a deployment needs slack capacity.
+You should be able to explain auto-scaling.
+You should be able to explain what CPU utilization is, and give a reasonable figure for what CPU utilization is "too high".

-You should be able to define RPS and give RPS estimates for smaller (10-30 for a `t3.medium`) and larger instances (100-200 for a `c5.large`).
-You should be able to explain AMIs and auto-scaling.